 Supporting the UK Government

-NSARE is a member of the Innovation in Franchising Team supporting the Department for Transport’s train operating franchise competition process, providing advice on Organisation, Leadership & Management.
-It also works closely with the Infrastructure UK division of HM Treasury, providing advice on skills forecasting and the potential for positive Government interventions.
-It manages the Skills & Resources work stream for the Rail Supply Group, jointly sponsored by the Transport Secretary of State and the Business Secretary of State.
+NSARE was a member of the Innovation in Franchising Team supporting the Department for Transport’s train operating franchise competition process, providing advice on Organisation, Leadership and Management.
+It also worked closely with the Infrastructure UK division of HM Treasury, providing advice on skills forecasting and the potential for positive Government interventions.
+It also managed the Skills & Resources work stream for the Rail Supply Group, jointly sponsored by the Transport Secretary of State and the Business Secretary of State.

 Products & Services

-Forecasting future UK railway skills requirements is a key NSARE responsibility; it published ‘Forecasting the Skills Challenge’ in January 2013, which identified the need to recruit, train and develop 10,000 railway engineering personnel by the end of the decade.
+Forecasting future UK railway skills requirements was a key NSARE responsibility; it published ‘Forecasting the Skills Challenge’ in January 2013, which identified the need to recruit, train and develop 10,000 railway engineering personnel by the end of the decade.
 It has subsequently completed detailed analyses of Signal Engineering resources and Traction & Rolling Stock resources.
-NSARE has also undertaken a Feasibility Study to predict the impact on the UK rail industry workforce of the implementation of the European Rail Traffic Management System (ERTMS).
+NSARE also undertook a Feasibility Study to predict the impact on the UK rail industry workforce of the implementation of the European Rail Traffic Management System (ERTMS).

-Promoting the rail industry within schools, colleges and universities is vital to ensure that young people gain an understanding that the rail industry can provide lucrative career opportunities.
+Promoting the rail industry within schools, colleges and universities was and remains vital to ensure that young people gain an understanding that the rail industry can provide lucrative career opportunities.

 Standards & Qualifications

-Development of standards and qualifications to meet the industry’s needs, including apprenticeships and university courses is a major programme of work.
+Development of standards and qualifications to meet the industry’s needs, including apprenticeships and university courses was a major programme of work.
 In January 2013, NSARE commissioned the development of a new Vocational Qualification Framework for all Skill Levels in all railway engineering sub-sectors including apprenticeship frameworks.
 It published new qualifications for Track Renewals and Electrification.
-It is managing the industry-wide development of new railway engineering apprenticeship frameworks under the Government’s ‘Trailblazer’ initiative.
+It managed the industry-wide development of new railway engineering apprenticeship frameworks under the Government’s ‘Trailblazer’ initiative.

-NSARE works with employers to understand their skills needs; with training providers to ensure they are delivering what the industry needs; and with other stakeholders to make sure that the industry has people with the right skills.
-NSARE is improving the quality of training provision by the establishment and management of a unified Training Accreditation Scheme to ensure that each employee receives high-quality training in the competencies that the employers specify.
-The objective is to ensure that the quality of the training provision is ‘Good’ or ‘Outstanding’ when measured against a framework consistent with that operated by Ofsted, which is the UK Government’s Office for Standards in Education, Children’s Services and Skills.
+NSARE worked with employers to understand their skills needs; with training providers to ensure they were delivering what the industry needed; and with other stakeholders to make sure that the industry had people with the right skills.
+NSARE improved the quality of training provision by the establishment and management of a unified Training Accreditation Scheme to ensure that each employee received high-quality training in the competencies that the employers specify.
+The objective was to ensure that the quality of the training provision was ‘Good’ or ‘Outstanding’ when measured against a framework consistent with that operated by Ofsted, which is the UK Government’s Office for Standards in Education, Children’s Services and Skills.